askahana/DotNetDynamosV2/README.md

   This class has a StartProgram method that will be called at the very beginning when the program starts.
 This method is used so that the user can choose role to log in.

-And then we started with login method.
+  After deciding properties, we started with login method.
 Users go to each login method and have three login attempts.
 * Admin Login : IAdminLogin
 * Customer Login : ICustomerLogin